 Students occupy Columbia University as Shafik testifies at antisemitism congressional hearing

-NEW YORK — More than 100 pro-Palestinian students Wednesday occupied the main lawn of Columbia University as college President Minouche Shafik defended before Congress her handling of the school’s response to campus antisemitism amid the Israel-Hamas war.
+More than 100 pro-Palestinian students Wednesday occupied the main lawn of Columbia University, as college President Minouche Shafik defended before Congress her handling of rising campus antisemitism amid the Israel-Hamas war.

-Members of the House Committee on Education & The Workforce grilled Shafik on the administration’s response to campus protests and controversial rhetoric shouted during them, accusing them of a lack of discipline when students and faculty defend Hamas or reject the state of Israel.
+Members of the Republican-led U.S. House Committee on Education and the Workforce grilled Shafik on the administration’s response to campus protests and controversial chants, demanding greater discipline against students and faculty who defend Hamas or reject the state of Israel.

 In a widely anticipated question, Rep. Suzanne Bonamici, D-Oregon, asked if calling for the genocide of Jews would violate Columbia’s code of conduct.